 H-6 PROCEDURE

 H-6.1 Pull all specimens on the tensile test machine at standard conditions at a rate of 50.8 mm per minute.
 If an analog chart recording device is being used, the chart speed should be a minimum of 127 mm per minute (508 mm per minute is preferred) to allow for a more accurate reading of force at specific elongations.
-Measure and record to the nearest 0.8 mm the actual minimum length (Dimension A) and minimum width (Dimension B), in millimetres as shown in (see Fig. 16, 17, 18).
-Record the tensile load, C, (see Note), newtons at 10, 25, 50, and 100 percent strain, and percent strain at peak load.
+Measure and record to the nearest 0.8 mm the actual minimum length (dimension A) and minimum width (dimension B), in millimetres as shown in (see Fig. 16, Fig. 17, Fig. 18).
+Record the tensile load, C, (see Note), newton’s at 10 percent, 25 percent, 50 percent, and 100 percent strain, and percent strain at peak load.
 Measure and record percent cohesive failure along with test anomalies such as substrate breakage.

-NOTE – If the substrate breaks, disregard the value at which it breaks.
+NOTE — If the substrate breaks, disregard the value at which it breaks.
 Other values obtained prior to breakage are acceptable.